RUCAIBox/RecSysDatasets/conversion_tools/usage/Amazon.md

 # Amazon

-**It should be noted that this series of data sets is divided into many sub-data sets according to the categories of Amazon products.
+**It should be noted that this series of datsets is divided into many sub-datasets according to the categories of Amazon products.
 You can download the corresponding data set files according to your needs.
-We will demonstrate the operation mode of 'Amazon_Video_Games' dataset below, and you can process the sub-data sets of other categories in this series according to the demonstration.**
+We will demonstrate the operation steps of 'Amazon_Video_Games' dataset below, and you can process sub-datasets of other categories according to the demonstration.**

 1.Clone the repository and install requirements.
 (If you have already done this, please move to the step 2.)